-The following discussion describes the material U.S. federal income tax consequences to a U.S. holder of the ownership or disposition of our ordinary shares.
-A U.S. holder is:
+The following discussion describes material U.S. federal income tax consequences to a U.S. holder of the ownership or disposition of our ordinary shares.
+A U.S. holder is a beneficial owner of our ordinary shares that is:

-(i) an individual who is a citizen or resident of the United States;

-(ii) a corporation created or organized in, or under the laws of, the United States or of any state thereof;

-(iii) an estate, the income of which is includible in gross income for U.S. federal income tax purposes regardless of its source; or

-(iv) a trust, if a court within the United States is able to exercise primary supervision over the administration of the trust and one or more U.S. persons has the authority to control all substantial decisions of the trust.
+- (i) an individual who is a citizen or resident of the United States; - (ii) a corporation created or organized in, or under the laws of, the United States or of any state thereof; - (iii) an estate, the income of which is includible in gross income for U.S. federal income tax purposes regardless of its source; or - (iv) a trust, if a court within the United States is able to exercise primary supervision over the administration of the trust and one or more U.S. persons has the authority to control all substantial decisions of the trust.

 This summary generally considers only U.S. holders that own ordinary shares as capital assets.
-This summary does not discuss the U.S. federal income tax consequences to a holder of ordinary shares that is not a U.S. holder.
+This summary does not discuss the U.S. federal income tax consequences to an owner of ordinary shares that is not a U.S. holder.

 This discussion is based on current provisions of the Internal Revenue Code of 1986, as amended, or the Code, current and proposed Treasury regulations promulgated thereunder, and administrative and judicial decisions as of the date hereof, all of which are subject to change, possibly on a retroactive basis.
-This discussion does not address all aspects of U.S. federal income taxation that may be relevant to a holder of ordinary shares based on such holder's particular circumstances (including potential application of the alternative minimum tax), U.S. federal income tax consequences to certain holders that are subject to special treatment (such as taxpayers who are broker-dealers, insurance companies, tax-exempt organizations, financial institutions, holders of securities held as part of a "straddle," "hedge" or "conversion transaction" with other investments, or holders owning directly, indirectly or by attribution at least 10% of the ordinary shares through a partnership or other pass-through entity or the possible application of U.S. federal gift or estate taxes.
+This discussion does not address all aspects of U.S. federal income taxation that may be relevant to a U.S. holder of ordinary shares based on such holder's particular circumstances (including potential application of the alternative minimum tax), U.S. federal income tax consequences to certain U.S. holders that are subject to special treatment (such as broker-dealers, insurance companies, tax-exempt organizations, financial institutions, U.S. holders that hold ordinary shares as part of a "straddle," "hedge" or "conversion transaction" with other investments, U.S. holders that hold ordinary shares in connection with a trade or business outside the United States, or U.S. holders owning directly, indirectly or by attribution at least 10% of the ordinary shares), or any aspect of state, local or non-U.S. tax laws.
+Additionally, this discussion does not consider the tax treatment of persons who hold ordinary shares through a partnership or other pass-through entity or the possible application of U.S. federal gift or estate taxes.